Sallie Fiske: Activism and later career

 After her dismissal, Fiske became active in California's gay rights movement.
 She served as press secretary for the "No on 6" campaign that defeated the Briggs Initiative, a 1978 state ballot measure that sought to bar gay and lesbian teachers from public schools.
 Fellow activist Ivy Bottini credited Fiske with playing an indispensable role in fundraising and strategy.

-Fiske later worked toward the incorporation of West Hollywood and advised its early city council on policies promoting equality, including domestic partnership legislation.
+Fiske later worked toward the incorporation of West Hollywood and advised its early city council on measures including domestic partnership legislation.
 In 1984, she managed Valerie Terrigno's successful campaign for the newly formed West Hollywood City Council; Terrigno subsequently became the first openly lesbian mayor in the United States.
-Fiske continued to work in the political realm after the Terrigno campaign, and served as co-chair of the Stonewall Democratic Club.
+After Terrigno’s campaign, Fiske served as co-chair of the Stonewall Democratic Club.
+She was Terrigno's lover during this time period, and she also spoke publicly against Terrigno's indictment for embezzlement.
+Fiske was quoted as saying, "I believe the whole thing smacks of a witch hunt.
+There are government agencies that are against women, against gay people, against lesbians.
+I am appalled."

 In 1985, Fiske founded the West Hollywood Paper, a weekly community newspaper that covered local politics and LGBTQ+ issues.
 Although it closed after two years, she continued freelance writing and later edited Queer Blood (1994), a book about the origins of HIV.